 How a 3PL Handles Costco Compliance

-Because Costco relationships are buyer-managed, the 3PL also needs to facilitate communication with the buyer about inventory levels, order status, capability changes, and compliance issues.
-Many brands find that this direct buyer engagement is essential to maintaining the Costco relationship.
+Because Costco is buyer-managed, the 3PL also needs to support communication with the buyer on inventory levels, order status, and compliance issues.
+Direct buyer engagement is not optional — it is how the relationship stays healthy.

-A 3PL with Costco experience has already solved the major configuration problems: EDI mapping is tested and validated, label templates match Costco's specifications, pallet standard work is documented, and ASN generation is automated and validated.
-A 3PL without Costco experience will learn on your account—and every week of learning is a week where compliance failures can generate chargebacks and potentially affect your vendor status.
+A 3PL with Costco experience has already solved the hard problems: EDI mapping validated, label templates built to spec, pallet standard work documented, ASN generation automated.
+A 3PL without it learns on your account — and every mistake risks your vendor status.

 Paul Baker